Under new management: Sony, Panasonic seek rebound

 Hirai, little more than a month into his job as CEO, set a target for group sales of 8.5 trillion yen ($105 billion) in two years, with an operating margin of more than 5 percent.
 “This is our only chance to change,” he told an April 12 news conference.

-On Friday, Panasonic Corp (6752.T), too, will post a record full-year net loss - of close to $10 billion as it restructures its ailing TV operations.
+On Friday, Panasonic Corp, too, will post a record full-year net loss - of close to $10 billion as it restructures its ailing TV operations.

 Both companies have promised long-awaited turnarounds and are under new leadership.
 Kazuhiro Tsuga takes over as president of Panasonic next month.
 Investors want to see signs of a common solution to the challenge of consumer electronics convergence - where consumer electronics, telecoms, content and software meet - and nimbler foreign competitors.